Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Conclusion and Some Further Technical Remarks

-\acks{ We thank William S. Zwicker for helpful discussions.
-This work was supported in part by DFG grants RO-1202/14-2, RO-1202/21-1 and SCHI-419/11-1, NCN 2018/31/G/ST1/02252 (DFG-NCN Beethoven Classic 3).
-The second author was a member of the PhD-programme \enquote{Online Participation,} supported by the North Rhine-Westphalian funding scheme \enquote{For\-schungs\-kollegs.} }
+\begin{funding} This work was supported in part by grants of the Deutsche Forschungsgemeinschaft (DFG) RO-1202/14-2, RO-1202/21-1 and the DFG and Narodowe Centrum Nauki (NCN) joint initiative \enquote{Beethoven~3 classic} SCHI-419/11-1, NCN 2018/31/G/ST1/02252.
+The second author was a member of the PhD-programme \enquote{Online Participation,} supported by the North Rhine-Westphalian funding scheme \enquote{For\-schungs\-kollegs.} \end{funding}